Romano-Gothic: Paderborn, Germany

 Paderborn Cathedral is a hall church (i.e. with three naves instead of one) completed in 1270 in a transitional Romanesque-Gothic style.
-It is covered with a greenish copper roofing.
 The 93m high bell tower dates from the 12th century and is characterised by the 18 niches on each of its facade, as well as four roofed turrets at each corner.
 The crypt, with a length of 32 metres, is one of the largest in Germany, and contains the relics of St. Liborius.

 Kołbacz, Poland

 The Cistercian abbey in Kołbacz includes a Romanesque-Gothic church (1210–1347).
 Its one of the oldest brick churches in Pomerania.

 Sandomierz, Poland

 Dominican Church and Convent of St. James in Sandomierz made in the 13th century.
 The oldest church made by brick in Poland.

 Cremona, Italy

 The Cremona Baptistery (Italian: Battistero di Cremona) is a religious edifice in Cremona, northern Italy.
 It is annexed to the city's Cathedral.
 Built in 1167, it is characterized by an octagonal plan, a reference to the cult of St. Ambrose of Milan, symbolizing the Eight Day of Resurrection and, thenceforth, the Baptism.
 The edifice mixes Romanesque and Lombard-Gothic styles, the latter evident in the preference for bare brickwork walls.